cchorn/Docker_SPARC/README.md

 **3.pass data**; uses the built-in notebook command ["%store"](https://ipython.org/ipython-doc/rel-0.12/config/extensions/storemagic.html) to move data between notebooks
 **4.python load spike2** uses the Python "Neo" package; other file type imports are supported, e.g., [Matlab, Axon Instruments, HDF5, Neuroshare, Plexon, Tucker Davis, etc.](http://neo.readthedocs.io/en/0.5.0/io.html), also, shows how to import an external script into the notebook (a good way to reduce code clutter)
 **5.image analysis**; uses scikit-image Python package to separate colors in an immunohistological image (http://scikit-image.org).
-**6.blackfynn api**; brief example of uploading and and checking files on the Blackfynn platform; see [Blackfynn's documentation for more information](http://docs.blackfynn.io/platform/index.html); **NOTE:** you'll need to set your credentials (i.e., Blackfynn profile) in the Docker container to use the API
+**6.blackfynn Python 3 api, ussing the Python library**; example of uploading files to the Blackfynn platform; see [Blackfynn's documentation for more information](http://docs.blackfynn.io)
+**7.blackfynn Python 3 api, using shell commands**; using similar commands, a Python3 script is also included

 * ***Customization.*** You can install additional Python, R, and operating system packages in the container using standard terminal commands, e.g., "pip3" commands for python 3, "pip" commands for python 2, and "install.packages()" in R command line; use "apt install" in the Linux terminal for Ubuntu packages.
 You will need to "commit" these software changes to a new image to save (see below).